IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 • Practice Areas | Mngt.

-2025 Tax Bar PrepREPERATION
+2027 Tax Bar PrepREPERATION

-Learn by doing.
-Join our Pro Bono Program
+Learn by doing | Join our Pro Bono Program

-Here is what you need to know
+Here is what you need to know to prepare yourself for the bar exam

-The Tax Bar Exam
+The 2027 Tax Bar Exam

-• The next Tax Court bar examination will be administered electronically during four hours on November 5, 2025, using the ExamSoft platform.
-Bar applicants must go online to fill out the application on a date certain in July 2025, TBA by the Tax Court.
-Tax practitioners must submit their application no later than a date certain in September 2025, TBA by the Tax Court.
+• The next Tax Court Bar Examination will be administered electronically during four hours on a date certain in November 2027 (TBA by the Tax Court), using the ExamSoft platform.
+Bar applicants must go online to fill out the application on a date certain in July 2027, TBA by the Tax Court.
+Tax practitioners must submit their application no later than a date certain in September 2027, TBA by the Tax Court.
 Please reference the 2023 press release here to learn more about the process.
-A minimum of one (1) year of preparation is the recommended amount of time bar applicants should allow to have even the remote chance of passing the examination.
+We will update this announcement when the Tax Court re-publishes it for the 2027 Exam.

 Tax Bar Exam Results

-• Although administered electronically, test results will not be disseminated until late April/early May 2026.
-If you pass, then you'll receive a congratulatory letter via U.S. Postal Service with a printed link to a pdf. application, practitioner's oath form, and a third link that will direct you to a government contractor's website to pay the bar admission fee.
+• If you pass, then you'll receive a congratulatory letter via U.S. Postal Service with a printed link to a pdf. application, practitioner's oath form, and a third link that will direct you to a government contractor's website to pay the bar admission fee.
 Otherwise, you will receive a letter that says you didn't pass, in which case, you should write to the Office of Admissions to request a copy of your exam answer sheets and scores to see what you did wrong.
 Doing so will help to better prepare you to retake the test.
 Lastly, if you are interested in the statistics surrounding how many CPAs and EAs take the bar exam and what their passing rates are then click here.

-Tax Court Bar Prep
+2027 Tax Court Bar Prep

-Our 2024-2025 Tax Bar Preparation courses are as follows:
+Our 2026-2027 Tax Bar Preparation courses are as follows:

 • Federal Tax Procedure

-• Internal Revenue Code Sections
+• Internal Revenue Code | Federal Taxation

 • Tax Evidence